Ken Block: European rallycross

 In 2014, Block was third in the Norway round of the FIA World Rallycross Championship and won the Norway round of the European Rallycross Championship.

 For the 2016 season, Block decided to compete full-time in the World Rallycross Championship.

-At Hockenheimring, Germany, Block finished third in the Supercar Final and achieved his second podium in the series.
+At Hockenheimring, Germany, Block finished third in the Super car Final and achieved his second podium in the series.

 In 2017, he finished 9th in points, with a best finish of 7th at Britain and France.

 Gymkhana

 Block produced a series of gymkhana videos which have drawn millions of views on YouTube.

 In 2009, for the BBC show Top Gear, Block took James May out for Gymkhana-style driving at Block's stunt course at Inyokern Airport, an operational California airport, also starring Ricky Carmichael.
-In 2010 Block took the feature car from the previous episode (a Reliant Robin) for a lap of the Top Gear test track.
+In 2010, Block took the feature car from the previous episode (a Reliant Robin) for a lap of the Top Gear test track.
 He rolled the car and was unable to complete a lap but was unhurt.

 On August 24, 2010, Block released the first of a three part Gymkhana 3 video release featuring his new Ford Fiesta.

 On September 14, 2010, Block's third Gymkhana video, featuring a Ford Fiesta, was released on YouTube.
 The video got more than seven million views in its first week.

 On August 16, 2011, the fourth Gymkhana video, The Hollywood Megamercial was released on YouTube, featuring Block driving around the Universal Studios backlot.

 On July 9, 2012, Block released his fifth Gymkhana video on YouTube, featuring Block driving his Ford Fiesta in San Francisco and Travis Pastrana on a dirtbike.
 After 24 hours, the video was viewed 5.1 million times, making it the top-viewed video of the previous week.

+In 2024, Hoonigan released a video compilation containing all of Ken's Gymkhana videos and Gymkhana spinoff videos, apart from the two he did with Top Gear and the BBC.